-Thanksgiving is only a few weeks away and while you will certainly be bombarded by turkey crafts soon, I wanted to share an Indian project with you today.
+Thanksgiving is only a few weeks away and while you will certainly be bombarded by turkey crafts soon, I wanted to share an Indian construction paper teepee project with you today.
 As children learn about the first Thanksgiving, they will find that Indians played a big part.
-Make this fun and easy Thanksgiving craft with the kids to help them get a better understand of how it all began.
+Make this fun and easy Thanksgiving craft with the kids to help them get a better understanding of how it all began.

 Start off by forming a simple cone from construction paper.

 Mark the inside of the cone where you will be taping it together.

 Open it back up.